isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2018-04-10-note-by-sms-on-legal-profession-amendment-bill-2018.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Legal Profession (Amendment) Bill
+title: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Legal Profession (Amendment) Bill'
 permalink: /news/legal-industry-newsletter//note-by-sms-on-legal-profession-amendment-bill-2018/
-breadcrumb: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Legal Profession (Amendment) Bill
+breadcrumb: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Legal Profession (Amendment) Bill'
-collection_name: news

 ---

 <style>
   .image {width: 200px;}